 The HIPAA Privacy rule also contains security protections for regular PHI (the Security Rule only applies to e-PHI).
-I think it is important to discuss security for physical records too, including proper document retention and destruction.
+It is important to discuss security for physical records too, including proper document retention and destruction.

 What else should HIPAA training cover?

-I also believe that it is important to motivate, not just educate.
-It isn’t effective to just throw a bunch of do’s and don’ts at employees.
-They need to understand why the rules matter.
+It is important to motivate, not just educate.
+It isn’t effective to just throw a bunch of do’s and don’ts.
+Employees need to understand why the rules matter.
 HIPAA’s Privacy and Security Rules are designed to protect people.
 They are designed to reduce risks.
 A privacy or security incident can be devastating to an organization’s reputation; people can be harmed; millions of dollars can be lost.
 And many other employees at the organization will suffer a lot of stress and loss of sleep cleaning up the mess.

 People should be taught that good privacy and security practices can help them personally too.
 These are things that can protect themselves and their families from harm.